All Episodes

 Finally, when asked to name their heroes, nearly half of respondents mentioned one or both of their parents.

-That the winner by a nose was mom.
+But the winner by a nose was mom.

-So it is uh it's it's uplifting stuff.
+So it is uplifting stuff.

-They are barraged with even in the schools, they try to give them condoms for crying out loud.
+They are barraged with, even in the schools, they try to give them condoms for crying out loud.

-Uh and uh so this this is all this is all good news.
+And so this is all good news.

-We'll uh we'll link to this uh uh rush limb.com.
+We'll link to this at RussianLimbaugh.com.

 He's 20 years old.